vinceliuice/Azure-theme/README.md

         ./Install-Paper-Azure

-to get the Azure color version of Paper icon theme online.
+To get the Azure color version of Paper icon theme online.

 Or you can download here: https://github.com/vinceliuice/Azure-theme/blob/imgs/Paper-Azure.tar.xz